DatQarseladze/DatQarseladze/README.md

 # Davit Karseladze -  Full Stack Developer

-💻 Passionate about all things JavaScript: React, Node.js, React Native CLI and AWS 🌍 Building scalable web and mobile solutions and always hungry to learn new tech.
+💻 Passionate about all things JavaScript: React/Angular/Vue, Node.js, React Native CLI and AWS 🌍 Building scalable web and mobile solutions and always hungry to learn new tech.

 ---